Asetou/kindle/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Setup 01

+Setup Next.js Project
+- confirm environment
+⋅⋅⋅⋅*Node.js
+⋅⋅⋅⋅*npm

+- Verifying files and versions
+- Setup ShadCN/UI
+- Creating a GitHub repository

+## Database 02

+- PostgreSQL database (Neon - cloud-native, serverless Postgres platform that separates storage and compute, auto-scales on demand)

+- Setup Primsa (ORM - Object-Relational Mapper - lets you define your schema declaratively and then map it to a DB) -- In order to run, `npx prisma init`

+⋅⋅⋅⋅*Add schema
+⋅⋅⋅⋅*Basic migrations
+⋅⋅⋅⋅*Database studio
+⋅⋅⋅⋅*Database reset (FOR DEVELOPMENT - delete migrations,seed, and remove any call instance of the prisma db)

+- Push to GitHub
+⋅⋅⋅⋅*Branch out
+⋅⋅⋅⋅*Open a PR
+⋅⋅⋅⋅*Review and Merge